rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/03-InitializeWorkspace.md

 ![**Create a new repository** page](https://github.com/rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/assets/23240245/fd4723d6-6f02-475d-bff5-8d4301d02708)

-5. Click on the **Create repository** to finalize the creation of the repository
+5. Click on the `Create repository` button to finalize the creation of the repository

 // Add screenshot to illustrate the repository initialized